SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/ADAS_Overview.md

 **Machine learning**

-  - Machine learning is a part of artificial intelligence that enables computer systems to learn patterns from data and make predictions or decisions without being programmed by humans.
+  - Machine learning is a part of artificial intelligence that enables computer systems to learn patterns from data and make s or decisions without being programmed by humans.

 <img width="943" height="204" alt="image" src="https://github.com/user-attachments/assets/1cf666c9-a2a8-4146-b9f8-96a05f7d5fc9" />